 Here’s a tidbit you might not have known: China is a big country with a lot of people!

 OK, you probably knew that.
 But even for the biggest China geography nerd, the numbers are still staggering.
-China has over 150 cities with 1 million people or more.
+China has over 1 billion people.
 So when researching a Supplier and trying to figure out where exactly your Supplier’s city is, it can be overwhelming.
 Where exactly is Hangzhou and what exactly is a Zheijang province?!

 Thankfully, for importers, China can more or less be broken down into three regions: The Pearl River Delta, The Yangtze River Delta, and the Bohai Rim Economic Circle.
 The chances are extremely good that your Suppliers are located in one of these three regions.
 By understanding these three major regions in China you will be able to conceptualize the location of your Suppliers more easily and in turn use this knowledge to help you better choose Suppliers and maintain great relationships with them.